Rugby union in Canada: Rugby World Cup

-The Canadian national team have competed in every world cup since the first tournament held in 1987.
+The Canadian national men's team have competed in every world cup since the first tournament held in 1987, until 2023 when they failed to qualify.
 The team's best result came during the 1991 tournament, held in the United Kingdom, when they reached the quarter finals beating out Fiji and Romania before narrowly losing 19–13 to France in the pool stage then New Zealand in the quarter final.

 Canada managed only one win in the 1987 Rugby World Cup (against Tonga).
 They also managed only a single win in 1995 Rugby World Cup (against Romania) 1999 Rugby World Cup (against Namibia) and the 2003 Rugby World Cup (against Tonga).
 Canada could only manage a draw in the 2007 Rugby World Cup (against Japan), but in the 2011 Rugby World Cup managed a win (against Tonga) and a draw (against Japan).

+The performance and ranking of the national men's team has been in a steady decline since 1991, and the leadership of the sport has been unwilling, or unable, to make the necessary adjustments to reverse this decline.

+Canadian women's rugby by contrast has been very successful and internationally competitive for the last several years.

 Churchill Cup

-The Churchill Cup was a tournament conducted from 2003 through 2011, intended to help build depth in rugby in Canada and the United States, and an opportunity to develop new players for the England national team.
+The Churchill Cup was a tournament conducted from 2003 through 2011, intended to help build depth in rugby in Canada and the United States, and an opportunity to develop new players for the England national men's team.
 The New Zealand Māori also competed in most of the tournament's editions.
-Although Canada was one of the three regular teams in the Churchill Cup, they never made the final until 2010, losing out to the England Saxons (that country's "A" national side).
+Although Canada was one of the three regular men's teams in the Churchill Cup, they never made the final until 2010, losing out to the England Saxons (that country's "A" national side).
 They also lost to England Saxons in the final of the last Churchill Cup in 2011.
 Rugby Canada, USA Rugby, and the Rugby Football Union of England all agreed to end the Churchill Cup after the 2011 edition, as both Canada and the USA will be included in WR's international Test schedule starting in 2012.

 Super Powers Cup

-In 2004 and 2005 Canada replaced China in the Super Powers Cup.
+In 2004 and 2005 Canada men replaced China in the Super Powers Cup.
 In 2005 Canada won the tournament beating Japan 15–10.
 The competition was discontinued in 2005 but representatives of Canada, USA, Russia and Japan have met to discuss reviving the competition, starting in November 2010.

 Americas Rugby Championship

 Rugby Canada participated in the Americas Rugby Championship, an annual competition established by WR and designed to help grow the sport in Canada and the USA.
 It was the successor to the North America 4, established in 2006 for the same purpose.
 The NA4 involved four regionally-based teams, two each from Canada and the USA.
-The ARC, launched in 2009, includes four Canadian teams:
+The ARC, launched in 2009, includes four Canadian men's teams: